Detective WorkTrue detective star Abigail Spencer talks about how acting can heal wounds, and some of her “darkest” weaknesses

 Oh God, so many!
 I am just weak.
 I like Rosé, I love Champagne.
 I love to travel.
 I love all the pleasures of life.
 I try and stay in moderation, but I think that’s what makes us human.

 I really like The Knick and I like the show Togetherness on HBO.
-They are two of my favorite shows from this year.
+They are two of my favourite shows from this year.
 But I also watch Girls and I like Mad Men.
 Don’t tell me how Mad Men ended.
 I haven’t seen the finale yet!